ADGM Company Formation

 This is the question owners ask most, because the two look so similar.
 Both are common-law financial free zones, so the deciding factors are practical:

-• Cost shape — the licence is the small part either way; what drives the real cost is office space on Al Maryah Island, which is expensive.
-The DIFC's office requirement gives it a high floor too, so the two totals can converge once an office is added.
+- Cost shape — the licence is the small part either way; what drives the real cost is the office.
+ADGM now spans two islands: premium space on Al Maryah is expensive, while its newer Al Reem expansion generally opens up cheaper options.
+The DIFC carries a high office floor too, so the two totals can converge once an office is added.

-• Structuring — ADGM's Foundation and SPV framework often tips holding and family-office structures its way.
+- Holding structures — ADGM's Foundation and SPV framework often tips holding and family-office work its way.

 There is no universal winner.
 It depends on the activity, the regulator's view and where you need to be — which is the conversation to have before choosing.